Gravitational-wave bursts from spin-precessing black holes in binary systems: Acknowledgements

-\acknowledgments This work is supported by The National Key R\&D Program of China (Grant No. 2021YFC2203002), NSFC (National Natural Science Foundation of China) No. 11773059 and No. 12173071, and the Strategic Priority Research Program of the CAS under Grants No. XDA15021102.
+This work is supported by The National Key R\&D Program of China (No. 2021YFC2203002), NSFC No. 11773059 and No. 12173071, and the Strategic Priority Research Program of the CAS under Grants No. XDA15021102.
 W. H. is supported by CAS Project for Young Scientists in Basic Research YSBR-006.
+We thank Prof. Y. Chen for his useful comments.